FAQ: US Prescription and Over-the-Counter Drug & Medical Procedure Costs

 - HCUP: Health Care Costs and Utilization Project from the Agency for Healthcare Research and Quality (AHRQ)

-- Hospital Compare from the U.S. Department of Health and Human Services for hospitals' performance and cost overview
+- Hospital Compare from the U.S. Centers for Medicare & Medicaid Services for hospitals' performance and cost overview

 - People with Medicare & Medicaid Center